-For a city of worldwide renown, it might be somewhat of a surprise to learn that a mere 552,000 people were living in Lisbon proper at the time of the last census in 2014.
-However, this number might be somewhat misleading after all: if you take the people living in the city’s metropolitan area into account, the number of residents skyrockets to almost three million.
-For a nation of around 11 million inhabitants, this is an immense population concentration.
-In fact, the only other city that can rival Lisbon and its surroundings in terms of population is Porto, Portugal’s “other” metropolis.
+For a city of worldwide recognition, it might be somewhat of a surprise to learn that a mere 547,733 people were living in Lisbon proper at the time of the last census in 2011.
+This number also appears to be on the decline, as in 2016, the population was estimated at just 505,000.
+However, this number might be somewhat misleading: if you take the people living in the city’s metropolitan area into account, the actual number of residents peaks at almost three million.
+For a nation of just over ten million this is a huge population concentration.
+The only other city that can rival Lisbon and its surroundings in terms of population is Porto, Portugal’s “other” metropolis.

-While there is a sizeable expat community in Lisbon, it is not as multicultural a place as many other expat hubs or state capitals.
-Still, there are communities of citizens of Eastern European countries as well as larger numbers of people with roots in former Portuguese colonies living in Lisbon today.
+While there is an expat community in Lisbon, it is not as multicultural a place as many other expat hubs or state capitals.
+Still, Lisbon is home to various communities of Eastern European expats as well as a larger number of people with roots in former Portuguese colonies.

 Lisbon’s Cultural Wealth and Heritage

-For anyone with even the slightest appreciation for history, living in Lisbon will be a real treat.
-Not only is Portugal’s capital one of the oldest cities in Europe and even the world, but it has been under different rules throughout the centuries, each leaving indelible marks on the face of the city — marks which still influence Lisbon today.
-Roman, Germanic, and Arabic influences — some more, some less pronounced — combined with the predominant Roman Catholic culture typical for Portugal have made the experience of living in Lisbon one of a kind in the nation and even Europe.
+Lisbon has a rich and fascinating history: Portugal’s capital is not only one of the oldest cities in Europe, but also one of the oldest in the world.
+Over the course of history, it has been occupied under many different rules and consequently, indelible marks have been left on the face of the city — marks which still influence Lisbon today.
+Roman, Germanic, and Arabic influences — some more, some less pronounced — combined with the predominant Roman Catholic culture have made the experience of living in Lisbon one of a kind.

-Take the Alfama, for instance: as the only neighborhood of Lisbon to survive the catastrophic earthquake of 1755 which laid most of the city to waste, the influences of 400 years of Muslim rule are most pronounced here — and not only in the name of the area.
-Still, it cannot be denied that the developments after the Reconquista, during which Christian forces reassumed control over the city, have had the most impact on the architecture and culture still present and tangible today.
-From the monumental architecture of the 16th century, including several UNESCO World Heritage Sites, to the city’s proud seafaring tradition, the centuries between the Reconquista and the earthquake probably were the most prosperous for Lisbon.
+Alfama, for instance, serves as a permanent reminder of this diverse history.
+To this day, it is the only neighborhood of Lisbon to survive the catastrophic earthquake of 1755 which turned most of the city to rubble.
+The influences of 400 years of Muslim rule are also most pronounced here — and not only in the name of the area, which is derived from the ancient Arabic word Al-hammah, meaning thermal baths.
+Still, it cannot be denied that the developments after the Reconquista, during which Christian forces reassumed control over the city, have had the most impact on the architecture and culture still present today.
+From the monumental architecture of the 16th century, including several UNESCO World Heritage Sites, to the city’s proud seafaring tradition, the centuries between the Reconquista and the earthquake were certainly notable for Lisbon.

-All this is not to say that the inhabitants of Lisbon have not come up with great cultural treasures in more recent times.
-The best-known of these is probably fado, the mournful music of Portugal’s streets, which rose to international popularity during the second half of the 20th century.
-You will soon find that fado is an inescapable part of living in Lisbon — no wonder, as it first originated in the bairros in Lisbon’s historic heart.
+One of the more contemporary cultural treasures is known as fado.
+Fado is the unmistakeable music of Portugal’s streets, which rose to international popularity during the second half of the 20th century.
+You will soon discover that it is an inescapable part of living in Lisbon.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.